Science and Research Assessment

 Reform of the approach in the assessment of science and research at UP

-Out of the CoARA’s ten commitments, the first four – the core commitments, as they are called – are the most important: 1) Recognise the diversity of contributions and practices in science and research; 2) Base research assessment primarily on qualitative evaluation for which peer review is central, supported by responsible use of quantitative indicators; 3) Abandon inappropriate uses of publication-based metrics (especially the Journal Impact Factor, Article Influence Score, and h-index) in research assessment; and 4) Avoid the use of rankings of research organisations in research assessment.
+Out of the ARRA’s ten commitments, the first four – the core commitments, as they are called – are the most important: 1) Recognise the diversity of contributions and practices in science and research; 2) Base research assessment primarily on qualitative evaluation for which peer review is central, supported by responsible use of quantitative indicators; 3) Abandon inappropriate uses of publication-based metrics (especially the Journal Impact Factor, Article Influence Score, and h-index) in research assessment; and 4) Avoid the use of international rankings to assess science and research.

 Do you want to know in more detail how we need to change our approach?
 Please read on.